 Supervised classroom experiences in Pre-K through grade 12.
 Full-day student teaching required for one semester, constituting a fulltime job.
-Student teaching placements are arranged prior to student teaching by the Director of Fieldwork Experiences.
+Student teaching placements are arranged prior to student teaching by The Office of Student Success.
 EDUG 453A must be scheduled concurrently with EDUG 452 Teaching Seminar.
 Not open to students who have received credit for EDUC 553A.
 Prerequisite: permission from the School of Education.